I have a confession to make. I write without an editorial calendar.

 From those circles, you’ll draw several small circles on each, which will serve as your supportive base.

-For my speech at Content Marketing World last October (and I’m speaking again this year so come hang out!), I created a content map using a blog post I wrote on how to produce content that gets read and shared.
+For a speech I gave at Content Marketing World, I created a content map using a blog post I wrote on how to produce content that gets read and shared.

 The sub-theme is more refined, such as “tricks to writing popular blog posts” and “generate blog post ideas.”